Samuel Gaumer was born in 1811 in Southampton Township, Somerset County, PA, the son of the son of Johann "Richard" and Mary Ann Gaumer.

 On July 2, 1865, at the age of 25, she was united in holy matrimony with widower Enoch Troutman (Oct.
 1, 1833-1911), a native of Somerset County.

 As a single man, in 1855, Enoch had left Somerset County to explore the possibilities for farming in Iowa, and then returned in 1857 to marry his first bride, Lucinda Augustine ( ? -1864).
-Enoch and Lucinda settled in Grundy Center, IA and produced two children who succumbed in infancy, with Lucinda herself dying on April 18, 1864.
+Enoch and Lucinda initially settled in Grundy Center, IA.
+The couple produced two children who succumbed in infancy.
+Grief blanketed the family when Lucinda herself died on April 18, 1864.

 The family lived on a farm in or around Albion, Marshall County, IA, as shown in the federal census records of 1870 and 1880.
 They were members of the Albion Presbyterian Church.
 In 1880, Susanna's unmarried, 44-year-old sister Catharine Gaumer lived in the household.
 Circa 1888, Susanna visited at the home of her sister and brother in law, Amanda and Frank Weller, in Mitchell, South Dakota, as reported in the Mitchell Daily Republican and Saint Paul (MN) Globe.